 The body produces creatinine at a steady rate, and measuring the levels only requires a routine blood sample.

-Measuring creatinine levels is an excellent way to identify the glomerular filtration rate (GFR), which is an indicator of overall kidney function.
+Measuring creatinine levels is a useful way to identify the GFR, an indicator of overall kidney function.
+Doctors can use GFR levels to check for signs of chronic kidney disease.

-A doctor or a healthcare professional will carry out the blood test.
+A doctor or healthcare professional will carry out the blood test.

 Before the test, they might ask questions related to: